The CLA-friendly Approach for the Entire School

 The Sutton Trust-Education Endowment Foundation Teaching and Learning Toolkit is a resource that is now frequently utilized by schools when deciding how to serve disadvantaged pupils best, offering highly important information regarding what is (or isn't) the most effective and value for money.

-Cla Friendly Approaches to Admission, Attendance, And Exclusions
+Cla Friendly Approaches to Admission, Attendance, and Exclusions

 All pupils should attend school on a regular and consistent basis.
 Minimal lengths of absence should only be permitted in true or extraordinary situations.
 However, the data for CLA suggests that this does not always applicable for reasons beyond their control.
 Therefore, all schools must implement CLA-friendly rules on timely admissions, attendance, and exclusions to address this.